 (6) A judge's performance evaluation shall not be admitted in evidence before the Judicial Council or any court or other tribunal unless the judge consents.

 APPLICATION OF SUBSS.
 (5), (6)

 (7) Subsections (5) and (6) apply to everything contained in a judge's performance evaluation and to all information collected in connection with the evaluation.
-1994, c.
-12, s.
-16.

 CONSULTATION